cantools/cantools/docs/index.rst

 - Blank line after doc strings (7).

 - Maximum line length of 90 characters, but aim for less than 80.

+- All function arguments on one line, or one per line.

   .. code-block:: python

      import sys